robenkleene/Dotfiles/install/man/markdown/languages/cpp/cpp-pointers.md

 ```

 You probably never want to assign that via the constructor (e.g., don't do `foo(fooIn)`) because that will result in a doubly released pointer as both this member variable, and the original owner, will calll `std::destroy` on it.

+# Checks

+- Check whether `const` can be added to every type declaration (e.g., in arguments, variables [including in loops])
+- If possible, use a reference instead of a pointer